Save £490 on average - Compare Quotes

 What is the average cost of conveyancing fees UK?

 Average conveyancing fees when buying a house range from around £500-£1150 plus disbursements.
 These disbursements could add on up to £700 or even more.
 While conveyancing costs when selling average between around £610-£950.
 But fees can vary widely so make sure you compare conveyancing quotes.
-Get instant quotes from quality assured firms in your local area with our handy tool.
+Use our conveyancing fees calculator to get instant quotes from quality assured firms in your local area.

 What is fixed fee conveyancing?